 To find out if you’re a candidate for this revolutionary procedure, make an appointment with one of our cataract surgeons in Washington or Creve Coeur, Missouri.

 There are always new and exciting developments being made in the field of ophthalmology, and our ophthalmologists stay on top of these innovations through continuing education and research.

 One such advance is today’s state-of-the-art intraocular lens implants (IOLs), which are used for cataract surgery and refractive lens exchange.
 The main difference between these two ophthalmic surgeries is that one is to remove cataracts and the other is to correct a refractive error.

-If you are diagnosed with cataracts or are considering refractive lens exchange, Dr. Short or Dr. Ullrich will recommend the best type of lens implants based on your individual vision needs.
-They will explain everything in simple terms and give you realistic expectations.
+If you are diagnosed with cataracts or are considering refractive lens exchange, Dr. Short will recommend the best type of lens implants based on your individual vision needs.
+He will explain everything in simple terms and give you realistic expectations.

 Today’s premium IOLs can provide you with clear vision at all distances and reduce or even eliminate your need to wear glasses or contact lenses.
 To learn more about the innovative lens implants we offer in Washington or Creve Coeur, Missouri, call Advanced Sight Center today.

 The newest TECNIS intraocular lens (IOL) is an excellent choice for those with cataracts and presbyopia, or age-related farsightedness, a condition in which nearby objects become blurry.